How To Stop Being Codependent And Overcome Codependency

 Takeaway

 Codependency is a common maladaptive behavior that can occur in any relationship.
-While frequently discussed concerning alcohol use disorder, unhealthy codependency can occur in any relationship, regardless of mental or physical health challenges.
+While it’s frequently discussed in regard to people with alcohol use disorder, unhealthy codependency can occur in any relationship, regardless of physical or mental health challenges.
 Often, codependent personality traits are driven by low self-esteem and self-worth.
 While you can learn about codependency independently, addressing these complex personality traits and relationship dynamics with a licensed therapist may be most beneficial.
 Consider reaching out to a provider online or in your area for further support.

 Learn to strengthen your mental health